Donald Trump Exonerates Himself In Unusual Third-Person Tweet

 As The Inquisitr previously reported, Trump has perceived Lewandowski’s testimony to be positive for him.
 He went so far as to exuberantly thank his former campaign adviser for his testimony.

 “Such a beautiful Opening Statement by Corey Lewandowski!
-Thank you Corey!,” Trump said.
+Thank you Corey!”
+Trump said.

 While it’s true that Lewandowski repeatedly denied his or Trump’s colluding with Russian agents or acting in any way to influence the 2016 election, the line of questioning on Tuesday shows that might not be the case.
 Still, the president continued to claim on Wednesday that the testimony exonerated him of any wrongdoing, a familiar tactic that he used when the Mueller report was released and showed that he may have committed acts that constitute obstruction of justice.